 Ralph Smith, senior vice president of the Annie E. Casey Foundation and managing director of the Campaign for Grade-Level Reading, will lead a panel discussion with a diverse group of funders who are focusing on investing in education solutions for families.
 Learn from funders themselves about the strategies, results, and initiatives that are rising to the top in their giving portfolios.
 You will hear from Dorian Burton, assistant executive director at the William R. Kenan, Jr., Charitable Trust, Karen Ortiz, vice president of Helios Education Foundation, and Tony Peyton, program officer at the C.E. & S. Foundation.

-What role does a library play in a child’s transition from preschool to kindergarten and how is that role changing?
+What role does a library play in a child’s transition to kindergarten and how is that role changing?
 Hear insights from Susan Benton, president and CEO of the Urban Libraries Council, Dr. Margaret Caspe, senior research analyst for the Global Family Research Project, Sue Kirschner, youth literacy and outreach manager of Cuyahoga County Public Library, Kendra Davey, literacy initiatives program manager of Pima County Public Library, and Dr. Josh Cramer, vice president of NCFL.
 Brought to the Conference by the Urban Libraries Council and NCFL, this session is sponsored by Better World Books.

 You won’t want to miss hearing Terri Clark, Arizona literacy director, and Nicol Russell, deputy associate superintendent for early childhood in the Arizona Department of Education as they present their innovative partnership work in the state.
 Read On Arizona is the state’s early literacy initiative focused on improving outcomes for children ages birth-8.
 Effective leadership in today’s highly complex environment requires the ability to work with partners and stakeholders to implement effective strategies that address the challenges all communities face.
 In this session, participants will explore the challenges and success of developing and implementing collaborative, results-focused strategies, holding mutual accountability for continuous improvement, and accelerating aligned action to achieve collective impact focused on early literacy.